-Celebrating the LGBTQ+ Leaders in the Cannabis Industry
+Celebrating the LGBTQ+ Leaders in Cannabis Culture

 Few industries can attribute their success to the LGBTQ+ community like cannabis.
-The foundation for today’s legalization efforts was laid by the men and women who saw the benefits of marijuana, and fought to make it available to all.
+The foundation for today’s cannabis legalization efforts was laid by the men and women who saw the benefits of marijuana, and fought to make it available to all.

 To celebrate Pride Month, PharmaCann celebrates the leaders in the gay community who have pushed the industry and country as a whole to keep growing.